tph123qwe/CW2025/README.md

 - Added Soft Drop by holding down S or the Down Arrow Key
 - Changed Block Spawning Position Higher
 - Added a Pause Menu after pressing ESC
-- Added Store by pressing the C Key
+- Added Hold Function by pressing the C Key
+- Added Ghost Blocks
+- Added HUD to show next 3 blocks, show block that is behing held and score

 Implemented but Not Working Properly: